 (P19)

 First, we’ll calculate the velocity according to the density.
-The density defined in the model is as shown in the slide.
+The density defined in the model is as shown on the slide.
 The visibility range is taken as 4 because 4 is proper and realistic.
 It also decides the time step (if taken as 4, the time step can be 16 or 112 sec), reducing the complexity of the simulation.

 (P20)